 Nobody heard from Clifford and Dorothy after that night.
 It was as if they too had disappeared.
 Rumour has it that they are to this day busy working with Santa to help train Tina, a new breed of super turkey to deliver gifts faster than any reindeer!
 The legend of Tina the Christmas turkey lives on and just occasionally children listening intently will hear a “Gobble Gobble” on Christmas Eve…

-I wrote and illustrated this children’s book for my first born Isaac Ryan Ward, born September 2011.
-I wanted to create something unique.
+I wrote and illustrated this children’s book for my first born Isaac Ryan Ward back in 2011!
+I wanted to create something fun and unique for him.
 Each page within this children’s storybook contains an illustration and some rhyming text to accompany it.
-What will Montgomery find on his travels and will Teddy conquer his fear?Read Now
+What will Montgomery find on his travels and will Teddy conquer his…Read Now